Layered berry cheesecake

 - Sprinkle the second measure of gelatine over the water and let rest for 5 minutes, then heat gently until dissolved.
 Beat the cream cheese and condensed milk until creamy.
 Then beat in thickened cream, vanilla paste and dissolved gelatine.

-- Pour half of the cheesecake mixture over the chilled base and chill for 40 minutes, then set a spoon over half the berry mixture, chill for 40 minutes then, if set, gently spoon over the remaining cream cheese mixture, chill for 40 minutes, then when set, spoon over half the berries.
+- Pour half of the cheesecake mixture over the chilled base and chill for 40 minutes.
+Spoon over half the berry mixture, chill for 40 minutes then, if set, gently spoon over the remaining cream cheese mixture.
+Chill for 40 minutes, then when set, spoon over the remaining berry mix.
 Chill overnight or for at least 4 hours.
-Serve in slices with extra fresh berries, and a drizzle of honey.
+Serve in slices with extra fresh berries and a drizzle of honey.